chunhoong/marvel-characters-api/README.md

     ```

 3. MCA can be configured by using `.env` file.
 However, `.env` is not committed into version control system.
 Yet you can
-   create yours by making a copy from `.env-sample`.
+   create yours by using `.env-sample` as reference.

 4. Now you may start your development server by running: